ScottJRoberts/IllumnioChallenge/README.md

 I also would've built an actual test suite with a proper script, instead of just a quick and dirty trials.
 This way I could test more data points at random in between and outside of IP/port ranges, providing more insight on edge cases and overall performance.
 I also didn't test the effect of having a blank CSV.

 Speaking of I think the way I'm extracting text from the CSV and formatting it to my needs is a little crude and could be improved.
 For example, if you don't include a blank line at the end it will pull off the last character of the last line.
 I noticed this later on in the process and decided there were more important tasks to do.

+## Teams

+All of the teams sound like they provide great places to have impact on an awesome field of Cyber Security, I'd be happy to work with any of them.

+ 1. Platform:
+ I've always been interested in distributed systems and would love to learn more.
+It seems to me like these problems are necessary and fun to fix

+ 2. Data:
+ Understanding customers and applying that knowledge to extend data beyond patterns into insights is where the future is.
+I'm enamored with the hard question of how to provide tools and the infrastrucure to enable people to do more than they could before.

+ 3. Policy
+ This team seems like it gets to do a great mix of a lot of things and seems like a great environment to learn a lot about different areas of the product.

+ Thanks so much for your consideration!